christensonb/PoliticalDiscussion/flowers_vs_mississippi/flowers_vs_mississippi.md

 9. Black juror Wright worked at walmart with
     - said she was strongly in favor of the death penalty [pg 19.13]
-    - was sued by the defendants son-inlaw for overdue credit and maybe her pay was garnished [pg.
+    - was sued by the victims son-inlaw for overdue credit and maybe her pay was garnished [pg.
 37.5]
     - woman in her mid-40s with some college [pg.
 36.6]
     - worked with the defendant father at a small walmart [pg.
 36.23]